 2) Louvre Abu Dhabi

 For those that enjoy art, the Louvre Abu Dhabi is a must see.
 The Louvre Abu Dhabi which opened in November 2017 exhibits art from all over the world.
 In addition to indoors the museum also has an outdoor component as well.
-You will need to spend at least 2-3 hours but you can easily spend longer if you have the time.
+You will need to spend at least 2-3 hours.

 Cost: Regular admission is 63 AED for adults but there is reduced pricing for young people and free for children.
-Here is the link to the official website for more information.
+(You can get a discount if you purchase your admission ticket from Klook here).

 3) Emirates Palace

 Even if you cannot afford to stay at this super luxurious hotel, the Emirates Palace is worth a visit.
 The hotel is famous for its ornate design with walls and ceiling painted in real gold.
 It is free to visit the public areas but if you are willing to splurge you can try its signature 23K gold-flaked Palace Cappuccino or enjoy afternoon tea (reservations recommended) at Le Café .

 4) Observation Deck at 300

-Observation Deck at 300 is located on the 74th floor of Tower 2, Conrad Abu Dhabi Etihad Towers (formerly Jumeirah at Etihad Towers and is the highest observation deck in Abu Dhabi with 360-degree views of the city.
+Observation Deck at 300 is located on the 74th floor of Tower 2, Conrad Abu Dhabi Etihad Towers (formerly Jumeirah at Etihad Towers) and is the highest observation deck in Abu Dhabi with 360-degree views of the city.
 There are tables if you want to enjoy a light meal or beverage.
 You can also make a reservation for afternoon tea.
 The best time to visit is before sunset for beautiful views but this is the busiest time.
 If you visit in the morning or middle of the day, it is not too busy.
 Check the weather forecast beforehand to make sure it is a clear day.

 Hours: 12:00 pm – 8:00 pm daily

 Cost: The entrance fee is AED 95 which includes a credit voucher of AED 55 for food or drinks.
 (Tip: You can get a discount if you purchase your admission ticket in advance here.)
-Jumeirah at Etihad Towers hotel guests receive free entry.
+Conrad Abu Dhabi Etihad Towers hotel guests receive free entry.
 The price per person for afternoon tea is AED 250.